omeka/classic-enduser/docs/Plugins/CollectionTree.md

 ---
 title: Collection Tree
 ---
-*Current version: 2.0.2*

-Collection Tree plugin allows Omeka sites to have nested [collections](../Managing_Collections.md).
+Collection Tree plugin allows Omeka sites to have nested [collections](../Content/Collections).
 One collection can have at most one parent collection, but a collection may have zero or multiple child collections.

-Once you have [installed](../Managing_Plugins.md) collection tree, the plugin will create a tab on the left-hand navigation of the admin side of the site.
+Once you have [installed](../Admin/Adding_and_Managing_Plugins) collection tree, the plugin will create a tab on the left-hand navigation of the admin side of the site.
 This tab allows you to view your collection hierarchy.
 To create a child/parent relationship between collections, you must edit the collection.

 Nesting Tree
 -------------------------------